 - Have an reference figure and understand how it can help you during your pathology.
 For example, accompanying them and being at their disposal when they need it.

 - Have access to this figure to resolve doubts and get help in case of complications.

 - Dispose of tips to help you take better care of yourself and make your day to day easier, in addition to avoiding complications or relapses.

 A call to remember how to contact us, advice to improve your self-care, an indication to prevent a possible crisis ...
 Simple actions that can be carried out very simply and that will help us to be present, even when we are not there.

 These days we have read and learned a lot about COVID-19 patient experience: What symptoms do you have, what moments you live, what emotions predominate at each moment ...
 Really useful information to truly understand what this disease means -beyond the medical details that many of us can already recite by heart-, and to be able to contribute where we need.

 Now we propose to go one step further: to do everything in our power to understand, not only the coronavirus patient, but all those chronic patients who are experiencing this situation in a delicate way.
 Only then can we know what they really need, and do our best to offer it to them.

 And this starts with understand the process they live in an integral way.
-Not only when they are in person in our centers or hospitals, or when they use our services.
-But also when they are alone, in their day to day, and they have to deal with emotions such as uncertainty or fear.
+Not only when they are in person at our centers or hospitals, or when they use our services.
+But also when they are alone, in their day to day, and have to deal with emotions such as uncertainty or fear.